Naira Hovakimyan: Honors

 She is the 2011 recipient of AIAA Mechanics and Control of Flight award, the 2015 recipient of SWE Achievement Award, the 2017 recipient of IEEE CSS Award for Technical Excellence in Aerospace Controls, and the 2019 recipient of AIAA Pendray Aerospace Literature Award.
 In 2014 she was awarded the Humboldt prize for her lifetime achievements and was recognized as Hans Fischer senior fellow of Technical University of Munich.
 She is Fellow and life member of AIAA, Fellow of IEEE, Fellow of ASME, Senior Member of National Academy of Inventors, and Fellow of IFAC.
 In 2015 and 2023 she was recognized as outstanding advisor by Engineering Council of UIUC.
 In 2024 she was recognized by College Award for Excellence in Translational research.
 In 2025 she was recognized by College Award for Excellence in Graduate Student Mentoring.
+She is IEEE CSS Distinguished Lecturer for 2026-2028.

-Naira is co-founder and Chief Scientist of IntelinAir.
+Naira is co-founder and Chief Scientist of Intelinair.

 She is named 2017 Commencement Speaker of the American University of Armenia.
 She has been listed among 50 Global Armenians in the world by Mediamax and was a member of the FAST (The Foundation for Armenian Science and Technology) advisory board.
 She is also advising a few startup companies.

 In 2021 she was one of the speakers of TEDxYerevan event.
 In 2022, she was awarded a Fulbright fellowship from the US Department of State.
 In 2022, she founded the AVIATE Center of flying cars at UIUC.